The Way Home!

 TZF has just learned that last

 month Jack Schwarz of Aletheia died at his home in California.
 Along our spiritual

-books, encounters) about which Anna and I rightly
+books, encounters) about which Anna and I rightly say:

-few, and we are very grateful.
+sacred few, and we are very grateful.
 We will miss him.

 This morning, I posted in The Quiet Room a prayer